The Utopia of Rules and the Bureaucratic Reality Machine

 The useful starting point is that bureaucracy is not only delay.
 It is a machine for deciding which facts count.
 A person is eligible or ineligible.
 A payment is valid or invalid.
 A name matches or fails to match.
 A credential exists or does not.
 A worker is productive, risky, compliant, late, absent, fraud-coded, or outside the category.

 This is why paperwork can feel absurd and terrifying at the same time.
-The form is boring, but the form can decide whether the institution recognizes a person, a claim, a household, a body, a disability, a debt, a border crossing, a work history, or a right to appeal.
+The form is boring, but it can decide whether an institution recognizes a person, claim, household, body, disability, debt, border crossing, work history, or right to appeal.
 The violence is often indirect.
-The applicant is not punched.
+The applicant is not struck.
 The applicant is made illegible.

 Graeber's complaint is that modern societies keep promising flexibility while multiplying procedural submission.
 Market reform, corporate management, compliance systems, and public-sector austerity do not necessarily reduce bureaucracy.
 They can outsource and intensify it, pushing more interpretive labor onto customers, patients, students, workers, and the poor.